 The Ossewabrandwag (OB), meaning in English “Ox-wagon Sentinel” was an anti-British and pro-Nazi German organization in South Africa during World War II.
 It was officially formed in Bloemfontein on 4 February 1939.

-As a background to it, in the Second Boer War (1899–1902), Britain conquered the Boer Republics.
+As a background to it, in the South African War (1899–1902), Britain conquered the Boer Republics.
 Germany supported the Boer cause.
 After the war, there was a general reconciliation between Afrikaners and Britain, culminating in the formation of the ‘Union of South Africa’ in 1910, under the leadership of former Boer fighters, Louis Botha and Jan Smuts (who was of Cape Dutch origin fighting on the side of the Boers).
 South African troops, including thousands of Afrikaners, served in the British and South African Union forces during World War 1 and again in World War 2.

 Nonetheless, many Boers from the ex Transvaal and Orange Free State Republics remembered the extremely brutal tactics used by Britain in the Boer War and remained resentful of British rule.
 They were especially resentful of the concentration camp and scorched earth policies engaged by the British to bring to bring an end to the guerilla tactics used by “Bitter einders” at the close of the war.